 I had the same dream; the same person she described was in it.
-He held the same look, but I recollected everything he said to me.
+He held the same look, but I could recall everything he said to me.

 “You’ll be far from your old life from now on.”

-An icy shiver shot down my spine when I recalled his piercing eyes and twisted smirk.
+An icy shiver shot down my spine when I could almost feel my throat clench again.

 Coincidence!
 That’s what it is!

-When I turned my head back, my eyes briefly met Hailee’s before she fixed her gaze on the whiteboard up front.
-She seemed like she was expecting a reaction from me.
+When I turned forward, my eyes briefly met Hailee’s before she fixed her gaze on the whiteboard.
+She looked like she was expecting a reaction from me.

 “Are you convinced that vampires are real now?”
-Kaydence’s bubbly voice made me return to my senses.
+Kaydence’s bubbly voice returned me to my senses.

-She opened her mouth to protest, but the teacher walked into the classroom, and she had no choice but to keep quiet.
+She opened her mouth to protest, but the teacher entered, so she had no choice but to keep quiet.

-“Someday, Hazel, I’ll prove you wrong,” she muttered in determination, then added out of concern, “Still, stop going outside during the night, okay?
-It’s not the safest idea whether or not supernatural beings exist.”
+“Someday, Hazel, I’ll prove you wrong,” she muttered, then added, “Still, stop going outside at night, okay?
+It’s not the safest idea whether vampires exist or not.”

-She knew I had the habit of taking a stroll outside at midnight when I couldn’t sleep.
-It was very much compelling that the night views of the most familiar places were so different than those of daytime.
+She knew I had the habit of strolling outside at midnight when I couldn’t sleep.
+It was very much compelling that the night view of the most familiar places was so different.

-Out of the corner of my eye, I saw Kaydence shake her head before opening her notebook.
-Sometimes I wondered why she was so persistent on the topic of vampires.
+In my peripheral vision, I saw Kaydence shake her head.
+Sometimes I wondered why she was so persistent on this topic.